APPLICATION DETAILS COMING SOON!

 EMERGING ARTIST

 This category is restricted.
 Artists applying as an Emerging Artist may not also apply in other categories.
-The Emerging Artist Program is designed specifically for outstanding new artists (18 years or older) who are just beginning their careers in the art world and who do not have an established record as a professional artist showing their work in museums, art centers, major galleries or juried outdoor art festival.
+The Emerging Artist Program is designed specifically for outstanding new artists (18 years or older) who are just beginning their careers in the art world and who do not have an established record as a professional artist showing their work in museums, art centers, major galleries or juried outdoor art festivals.
 These applicants will not need a booth image, a fourth image of artwork is required in its place.
 A special code for Emerging Artists to use when applying through ZAPP is listed on our web site.
 If you are unable to enter the special code, please contact us.

 We reserve the right to pre-screen and research Emerging Artist applicants to make sure they are a fit for this category and that they do not have extensive experience exhibiting and selling their work.

 Visit the Festival website for complete details.
 Use this link, www.wpsaf.org under the “For the Artists” tab.
-Or find it at www.wpsaf.org/artists/emergingartists
+Or find it at www.wpsaf.org/artists/emergingartists.

 FIBER